-- Use the proposed visitor/administrative facility to house collections with proper humidity and temperature controls.

-Nominate and/or Evaluate Sites for the National Register of Historic Places - The known archeological and historic sites within the monument have not been evaluated for eligibility to the National Register of Historic Places.
+Use the proposed visitor/administrative facility to house historical and archeological collections with proper humidity and temperature controls.
+Nominate and/or Evaluate Sites for the National Register of Historic Places: The known archeological and historical sites within the monument have not been evaluated for eligibility or nomination to the National Register of Historic Places.
 The following actions are necessary:

-- By contract or through the Midwest Archeological Center, evaluate archeological sites according to National Register criteria.
+By contract or through the Midwest Archeological Center, evaluate archeological sites according to National Register criteria

-- Program work using Rocky Mountain Region personnel to nominate historic structures to the National Register of Historic Places.
+Program work using Rocky Mountain Region personnel to nominate historic structures to the National Register of Historic Places.